 Aim for a good calcium source in each meal and snack.
 Milk, cheese and yogurt are the richest natural sources of calcium.
 For instance, one 8-ounce glass of milk provides 300 milligrams of calcium, or about one-fourth to one-third of the recommended intake.
 Other non-dairy food sources include almonds, broccoli, kale, turnip greens, figs, tofu prepared with calcium and soybeans.
 Some foods are fortified with calcium, including certain juices non-dairy beverages and cereals.

-Look for food sources of this vitamin, such as almonds, spinach, black beans, edamame, peanut butter, avocado, whole-wheat bread and kidney beans.
+Look for food sources of this mineral, such as almonds, spinach, black beans, edamame, peanut butter, avocado, whole-wheat bread and kidney beans.

 The best ways to get this vitamin are in foods such as green leafy vegetables (kale, turnip greens, cabbage, spinach and broccoli), peas and green beans.
 About 10 percent of the vitamin K we absorb is made from good bacteria in the colon.